 The Southeastern Association of Fish & Wildlife Agencies needs your support!
-Please consider joining us as a sponsor or exhibitor at the 74th Annual Conference, October 25 - 28, 2020 in Springfield, Missouri.
+Please consider joining us as a sponsor or exhibitor at the 75th Annual Conference, October 17 - 20, 2021.

-This event provides a unique opportunity to partner with fish and wildlife agencies and show your commitment to management and protection of fish and wildlife resources.
-Your support of the 2020 Conference will help SEAFWA provide the training and idea exchange necessary for wildlife and fisheries management, research techniques, wildlife law enforcement, hunting and outdoor safety, and information and education programs.
+This event provides a unique opportunity to partner with fish and wildlife agencies and shows your commitment to the management and protection of fish and wildlife resources.
+Your support of the 2021 Conference will help SEAFWA provide the training and idea exchange necessary for wildlife and fisheries management, research techniques, wildlife law enforcement, hunting and outdoor safety, and information and education programs.

 Sponsors receive varying levels of visibility leading up to and during the conference, appropriate to their investment.